 PGY 2 Year

-The PGY2 also includes daily didactic sessions that include coursework in psychiatric interviewing, neuroscience, pathophysiology, psychotherapy, ethics, community psychiatry, interventional psychiatry, and others.
-The core curriculum in the PGY2 stresses a thorough understanding of the clinical syndromes and the biologic, psychological, familial and cultural factors that influence patients.
+The PGY2 also includes daily didactic sessions that include coursework in psychiatric interviewing, neuroscience, pathophysiology, psychotherapy, forensics, ethics, community psychiatry, interventional psychiatry, and others.
+The core curriculum in the PGY2 stresses a thorough understanding of the clinical syndromes and the biologic, psychological, familial, and cultural factors that influence patients.
 Residents also develop sophisticated interviewing techniques for diagnosis and treatment.
 The integration of these clinical experiences with the core curriculum provides the essential foundation for each PGY2 resident’s professional development.

 Call Responsibilities for PGY2s